SCIInstitute/ShapeWorks/Documentation/Install/Linux_README.txt

 You have downloaded a binary distribution of ShapeWorks.

-There is currently one python example included.
-To run it you will need python with a few packages.
-The easist way to install them is to run
+ShapeWorks comes with python examples to get you started.
+To run them you will need python with a few packages.
+The easist way to install them is to run:

 source ./conda_installs.sh

 Then, to run the example:

 cd Examples/Python
-python RunUseCase.py --use_case ellipse
+python RunUseCase.py --use_case [insert name of use case here]

+For names for the use cases that are currently released, run:

+python RunUseCase.py --help

 For subsequent usage, the shapeworks conda environment must be activated using: